-A root canal is a procedure used to remove the soft center of the tooth—the pulp.
+A root canal is a dental procedure involving the removal of the soft center of the tooth, the pulp.
 The pulp is made up of nerves, connective tissue, and blood vessels that help the tooth grow.
-However, once a tooth has reached maturity, the crown of the tooth can remain without a living pulp.

 A root canal is performed when the soft inner part of a tooth, known as the pulp, is injured or becomes inflamed or infected.

 The crown of the tooth — the part you can see above your gums — can remain intact even if the pulp is dead.
 Removing injured or infected pulp is the best way to preserve the structure of the tooth.

 Common causes of damage to the pulp include:

 - deep decay due to an untreated cavity